 To Applicants Who Are Reapplying

-If you are reapplying to the Pacific in MFA Writing Program within one year of your previous application, submit the following: 1) a new or revised manuscript, 2) a new or revised personal essay, 3) a new or revised critical analysis, 4) a new application form and $50 fee.
+If you are reapplying to the Pacific in MFA Writing Program within one year of your previous application, submit the following: 1) a new or revised manuscript, 2) a new or revised personal essay, 3) a new or revised critical analysis, 4) a new application form and, 5) a $50 fee for an application in one genre or $75 fee for an application in two genres.
 Updated references and transcripts are optional.

 Where to Send All Application Materials